LaunchCodeEducation/liftoff/docs/_sources/modules/git/git-workflow.rst.txt

    Assign code reviewer for Add login page pull request.

-   1. Go to the pull request on Github
+   1. Go to the pull request on GitHub
    2. Click the gear in the Assignees section

       * There is also a Reviewer section.
 The main difference is that the Assignee has been officially assigned to review this PR.